 Visiting the Christmas Markets in Cologne

 The Christmas markets in Cologne are generally open from 11 a.m. to 10 p.m.
 In 2019, they started on November 25th and ended December 23rd, which will probably stay consistent in future years.
-We arrived early on a Tuesday morning and the markets weren’t that crowded.
+I arrived early on a Tuesday morning and the markets weren’t that crowded.
 I’m sure that changes in the evenings and on the weekends, just like the Christmas markets in Luxembourg.

 It would be nearly impossible to set an expected budget for the markets, but maybe $15 per meal (food and drink) plus whatever trinkets and souvenirs you want to pick up.
 Most of the sausages and Christmas drinks were about $5 at the Christmas markets.
-It was cheaper than Luxembourg but more expensive than we were soon to find in Poland.
+It was cheaper than Luxembourg but more expensive than I was soon to find in Poland.
 Stay tuned for more Christmas market recommendations.